pankajb64/webfp-crawler-phantomjs/README.md

 **Adapted to use phantomjs instead of firefox, so it can run on a headless linux server.**

 It is best to run the code in a container like docker.
-A docker file is provided, and a docker image is available at https://hub.docker.com/r/pankajb64/webfp-crawler-phantomjs/
+A docker file is provided, and a docker image is available at https://hub.docker.com/r/pankajb64/webfp-crawler-phantomjs/ **The docker image needs to be run in privileged mode as it modifies local network interface settings.**

 Source code is available under the same license (GPL2) as it was originally published.